cmike444/Bioinformatics/README.md

     ruby mh.rb
 ```

-A .json file containing the results will be saved in **_targets/crispr/_** folder.
-Additionally, results will be displayed on screen in the console and the .json file will open immediately using your default text editor.
+A JSON file containing the results will be saved in **_targets/crispr/_** folder.
+Additionally, results will be displayed in the console and will opened immediately by your default text editor.

 ```javascript
     [{